Step-by-step instructions on how to buy, sell and trade Ivy in Canada.

 The international money transfer industry is huge – SWIFT alone handles the transfer of nearly US$5 trillion worldwide every day – but current payment methods are slow, outdated and expensive.
 The introduction of blockchain technology and cryptocurrencies has the potential to revolutionize cross-border payments, making it possible to send near-instant and almost fee-free transactions all around the world.

-However, the emergence of digital currencies has also led to increased concern from regulators about the potential for money laundering and other illegal activities.
+However, the emergence of digital currencies has also led to an increased concern from regulators about the potential for money laundering and other illegal activities.

 And that’s where the Ivy Network and Ivy tokens come in.
 Ivy is designed to facilitate secure, transparent business payments on a global scale.
 By embedding Know Your Customer (KYC) and Know Your Transaction (KYT) data points into a transaction, Ivy aims to combine the best features of traditional centralized banking and payment systems with the benefits of the decentralized blockchain network: